lybird300/lybird300.github.io/_posts/2015-05-01-inspect-big-file.md

 For example, we can search for a text string in all files under a directory using below (-r means recursively):
 <pre><code>grep -r "redeem reward" /home/tom/</code></pre>

+Count the number of unique values of a field in a tab-delimited text file
+<pre><code>cut -f 1 input_file | sort | uniq</code></pre>
+This command gets unique values in field 1 (1 is column no.), replacing 1 by 2 will give you unique values in field 2.
+To count the number of unique occurences you can make use of wc command in the chain as:
+<pre><code>cut -f 1 input_file | sort | uniq -c</code></pre>
+If you want to get a summation of all unique values (i.e., ignore redundance), use

 Count the number of folders recursively
 Navigate to your drive and execute
 <pre><code>ls -lR | grep ^d | wc -l</code></pre>